stephenhu/written/static-site.md

 # static sites

+1. separation of content and view
+1. focus on content, not compilation or learning about templating languages
+1. hosted on any number of static site services like s3, ghp, etc
 1. custom dns
 1. https (letsencrypt or github pages)
 1. github/github pages to store source files (versioning and better management of files)
 1. pugjs templates to make efficient (templates more efficient than html)
+1. should help pull static assets

 * https://www.name.com/api-docs/types/searchresult
 * https://www.name.com/api-docs/Domains#CreateDomain